-You have to climb 600 steps to reach the top – it takes about 40 minutes, but is is well worth the effort because the panoramic view of Pushkar is superb.
-Best of all is to start early so as to enjoy the sunrise. ( UPDATE : a ropeway is under construction)
+To reach the top, you can climb 600 steps or take the ropeway – it takes about 40 minutes by walk amongst pilgrims, but is is well worth the effort because the panoramic view of Pushkar is superb.
+Best of all is to start early so as to enjoy the sunrise.

 It is unique in being built in three different architectural styles, Mughal, Rajput and Dravidian (South Indian).

 Non-Hindus are not allowed in, but its exterior is well worth a look.

 There is another, more recent, Rangji temple on the way into town.
 It too is forbidden to foreigners.